The Gambling Law Review: Brazil

 5 Clóvis Beviláqua, Direito das Obrigações, third edition (1931).

 6 Pablo Stolze Gagliano and Rodolfo Pamplona Filho, Novo Curso de Direito Civil, Volume 4, São Paulo, Saraiva (2012), pp. 597–598.

 7 Humberto José da Nova, 'Comentários à Lei das Contravenções Penais.
 Das contravenções relativas à polícia de costumes', Anais do 1º Congresso Nacional do Ministério Público, Volume 6.
 Rio de Janeiro, Imprensa Nacional, (1943), p.
 149.

-10 For reference, according to Law 9,779/1999, Article 7, non-resident taxpayers are taxed on Brazilian-earned income at a flat rate of 25 per cent (no deductions are allowed).
+13 For reference, according to Article 7 of Law 9,779 of 19 January 1999, non-resident taxpayers are taxed on Brazilian-earned income at a flat rate of 25 per cent (no deductions are allowed).